NickTrinh/workplace-tracking/data/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 759 images.
+The dataset includes 882 images.
 Worker-guard are annotated in YOLOv8 format.

 The following pre-processing was applied to each image:
 * Auto-orientation of pixel data (with EXIF-orientation stripping)
-* Resize to 640x640 (Stretch)
+* Resize to 1280x1280 (Stretch)

 The following augmentation was applied to create 3 versions of each source image:
 * 50% probability of horizontal flip
-* 50% probability of vertical flip
-* Randomly crop between 0 and 30 percent of the image
+* Randomly crop between 0 and 20 percent of the image
 * Random rotation of between -15 and +15 degrees
-* Random shear of between -10° to +10° horizontally and -10° to +10° vertically